Homeschooling and University Without An ATAR

 Some homeschooling kids have been accepted into Western Australia Academy of Performing Arts (Edith Cowan University in WA) using a STAT test but they also showed a portfolio and had an audition for the music or dancing.

 STAT tests are used by a number of universities to give a ranking used for university admission when someone doesn’t have a Year 12 leaving certificate and ATAR.
-However it is really set up for mature age students and may not be allowed for some children if they are under 19 years old.
-Therefore you must check with the course administrator if a STAT test will be acceptable.
+However it is really set up for mature age students and may not be allowed for some applicants if they are under 19 years old.
+Therefore you must check with the course administrator if a STAT or a SAT test will be acceptable.

 Certificate III, Cert IV and Diplomas